Life after divorce – A rough guide

 Try the Frolo app (the single parent app) if you want support from a community of single parents who understand what you're going through.

-3. Learn to be on your own This can be tricky if you haven’t lived alone before or are not used to doing things on your own.
+This can be tricky if you haven’t lived alone before or are not used to doing things on your own.
 If you are sharing the care of your children, then pretty quickly you’ll be facing a whole weekend stretching ahead of you with nothing planned.

 I’ve tried various things but the ones that have stuck for me are learning to play football and joining a women’s team (never kicked a football before in my life until I divorced) and cycling.